slochower/smirnoff-host-guest-manuscript/manuscript.md

 ## Introduction

-The accurate prediction of protein-ligand binding free energies is a key goal of computational chemistry, with key applications in early stage drug discovery.
+The accurate prediction of protein-ligand binding free energies is a central goal of computational chemistry, with key applications in early stage drug discovery.
 However, calculations of protein-ligand binding thermodynamics still involve a number of challenging choices, including the choice of empirical force field, specifying the protonation states of ionizable residues, adding hydrogens and otherwise adjusting the initial protein structure, and positioning the candidate ligand in the binding pocket.
 Predictions of protein-ligand absolute binding free energies have achieved root mean square errors around 1-2 kcal/mol for "well-behaved" systems [@9MLPuYAQ; @1CuDE1c2r; @mdqdy96N], with deviations an order of magnitude larger for some protein families with slow degrees of freedom [@15iR76Uc].
 Retrospective relative free energy calculations on a series of congeneric ligands, using proprietary methods, have also achieved root mean square errors compared to experiment of around 1 kcal/mol [@HQi6ihVB; @B182mNck; @166JLvkLU].
 However, it is not possible to determine how much of the prediction error can be attributed to each of the decisions made by the modeler, as opposed to accuracy limitations of the force field.

 By minimizing the ambiguities involved in modeling protein-ligand complexes, host-guest systems offer a way to isolate and directly probe force field error.
-A variety of techniques for computing absolute binding free energies in host-guest systems have shown accuracy of ~1 kcal/mol, as highlighted in the recent SAMPL5 and SAMPL6 blind challenges [@BGsUYQln; @9MLPuYAQ].
+A variety of techniques for computing absolute binding free energies have been applied to host-guest systems, and some have shown accuracy as good as ~1 kcal/mol, as highlighted in the recent SAMPL5 and SAMPL6 blind challenges [@BGsUYQln; @9MLPuYAQ].
-These techniques include both quantum and classical dynamics, employing a range of energy and solvation models, with some techniques having knowledge-based steps, docking, or clustering [@rOVoXhRJ; @Dn1HX5lD; @kj7fJ3fg; @l8KUmyk3; @1935a9V0d; @ku7PPPs; @ScmrI810; @bKuLAjgi].
+The techniques applied to this problem have included both quantum and classical dynamics, employing a range of energy and solvation models, with some techniques having knowledge-based steps, docking, or clustering [@rOVoXhRJ; @Dn1HX5lD; @kj7fJ3fg; @l8KUmyk3; @1935a9V0d; @ku7PPPs; @ScmrI810; @bKuLAjgi].
 The attach-pull-release (APR) method has consistently been ranked among the most reliable techniques for predicting binding thermodynamics of host-guest complexes in blind challenges [@BGsUYQln; @GA1AFcUw].
 In APR, the reversible work of transferring the guest from the binding site to solution, via a physical pathway, is computed using a series of umbrella sampling windows.
 Simulating each window and integrating over the partial derivative of the restraint energy with respect to the restraint target, in each window, is used to generate a potential of mean force along the pulling coordinate, yielding the binding free energy at standard state, ΔG° after applying an analytic correction to account for the effective concentration of the guest during the simulation [@li8h8Q8W].